Storyblok Raises $80M Series C - Read News

 The Visual Editor of course updates the content correctly.

-Section titled Adding a default value Adding a default value
+Adding a default value

 If you have used Storyblok already you probably noticed nearly every field in a scheme can have a default value.